 Sam is a 16-year-old, whose parents are both busy professionals.
 Sam spends a lot of time on Xbox playing first person games and is also active on a gaming-adjacent platform where he chats with others whilst gaming.
-Recently Sam has been expressing intolerant views about certain communities in Australia.
+Recently Sam has been expressing intolerant views about certain communities in Singapore.

-One day Sam's mum, Rose notices a 1488 sticker on Sam's laptop.
-She asks him what that number means, and Sam quickly grabs his device and leaves.
-Rose does a quick search for 1488 online and discovers this number is associated with farright extremist ideology.
-She finds information about this symbol online and realises that a lot of the language Sam has been using recently is reflected here.
+One day Sam's mum, Rose notices a sticker with an odd symbol on Sam's laptop.
+She asks him why he has that sticker, and Sam quickly grabs his device and leaves.
+She finds more information online and realizes that a lot of the language Sam has been using recently is reflected in discussions around a prominent hate-based organisation.